Manu343726/Manu343726.github.io/portfolio.md

  - I consider myself a C++ and CMake expert.
 But since this may be subjective, please check my projects bellow and judge yourselves.
  - I like game engine development a lot.
 I used to write 3d rendering engines from scratch (By scratch I mean full software rendering), but now I have no time for that projects, sadly.
- - Lots of experiments regarding current state of the art C++ features.
+ - Lots of experiments regarding state of the art C++ features.
  - Lots of metaprogramming.
 I like to torture compilers til they segfault or something. *Give me a compiler, and I shall move the world...
 At compile-time*.
+ - Experience with the Qt framework (Expert at the runtime and API, basic with widgets/UI).
+ - Lots of experience with CI systems (Travis CI, appveyor, youtrack, jenkins, etc).
+ - Agile (Everybody is agile these days...)
+ - Experience with both linux and windows development.

 ### OSS Community

 I have many projects in mind, most of them related to C++ since is my favorite language to work with.
 This are the most interesting for me:

+ - [**ctti**](https://github.com/Manu343726/ctti): C++ type related information at compile time.
+Type names, introspection, serialization, etc.

  - [**The Turbo C++11 metaprogramming library**](https://github.com/Manu343726/Turbo).
 Metaprogramming in C++ can be easy!
 High level constructions to do metaprogramming in C++.
 Also, can be Haskell simulated on C++ TMP?
 Can I use exactly the same idioms and type system for C++ metaprogramming?
 Finally, an experiment about metaprogramming with [Concepts Lite proposal](http://concepts.axiomatics.org/~ans/).